Seo Hyun-jin: 2015–present: Rising popularity and continued television roles

 Her popularity grew rapidly after the hit romance comedy drama Another Miss Oh (2016), in which she starred alongside Eric Mun.
 She was praised for her portrayal of a girl-next-door type, and won the Baeksang Arts Award for Best Actress.
 Later that same year, she starred in the SBS hit medical drama Dr. Romantic alongside Han Suk-kyu and Yoo Yeon-seok.
 In 2017, Seo starred in the romantic-themed television series Temperature of Love penned by Ha Myung-hee.

 In 2018, Seo was cast in the fantasy melodrama The Beauty Inside which was based on the 2015 romantic comedy film of the same name.
 She played an actress who spends a week each month inhabiting someone else's body.
 She then starred in the high school television series Black Dog: Being A Teacher in 2019 and subsequently in the tvN drama series You Are My Spring in 2021.

 In 2022, Seo starred in the SBS legal drama Why Her in the titular role of Oh Soo-jae, a lawyer-turned-professor and in the film Cassiopeia as a woman who is diagnosed with Alzheimer's disease and is slowly turning into a young child due to the loss of her memory.

+In 2024, Seo starred in the mystery melodrama television series The Trunk opposite Gong Yoo.
+Written by Park Eun-young and directed by Kim Kyu-tae, it is based on the novel of the same name by Kim Ryeo-ryeong about two people under a one-year marriage contract and a mysterious trunk.
+Seo played Noh In-ji, a director of the company that arranges temporary marriages.